thoughtspot/thoughtspot.github.io/_release/notes.md

 ### SearchIQ optimization and other enhancements

-**SearchIQ is in beta.**  We made significant improvements in setup of SearchIQ and its ability to interpret natural language queries.
+**SearchIQ is in Beta.**  We made significant improvements in setup of SearchIQ and its ability to interpret natural language queries.
 See [Optimize SearchIQ]({{ site.baseurl }}/end-user/search/searchiq-optimize.html).

 ### Schema and join information